 Start saving right away

 The earlier you start saving for that down payment, the easier it gets.
-We didn’t start worrying about it until it was too late and we had to get a mortgage over 80% of our home’s value (split up to avoid PMI).
+We didn’t start worrying about it until it was too late, and we had to get a mortgage for more than 80% of our home’s value.
 If we had been on the ball even two years earlier, we wouldn’t have had to do that.

 Don’t rush things

-At first, we went with a default amount suggested by our home insurer, simply because we didn’t know.
-Later, having actually calculated the value of all contents, we adjusted downwards quite a bit.
-Remember, don’t count irreplaceable items – you wouldn’t replace them, anyway, and they have no real replacement value.
+Another way to save some money on your homeowners insurance is to evaluate the actual value of your house’s contents, and insure them accordingly.
+At first, we went with a default amount suggested by our insurance agent, simply because we didn’t know any better.
+Later, having actually calculated the value of everything in the house, we adjusted that figure downward quite a bit.
+Remember, don’t count irreplaceable items – you wouldn’t replace them anyway, and they have no real replacement value.